Donor Program

 Local clinic recruited sperm donors:

-Flinders Fertility has a number of local sperm donors on file who recognise the gift they can offer, and who donate their sperm specifically to help achieve a pregnancy.
+Flinders Fertility has several local sperm donors on file who recognise the gift they can offer, and who donate their sperm specifically to help achieve a pregnancy.
 All the donors have been assessed, counselled and screened.

 All donors must consent to a donor-conceived person who has reached the age of 18 years (or younger if they are deemed sufficiently mature), accessing their identifying information should he or she request.